 - Migrating to OneDrive for Business or SharePoint Online or both

-- Migrate sharing permissions, metadata, file versions, external shares, embedded links, and in-line comments
+- Migrate sharing permissions, metadata, file versions, external shares, embedded links, shared links, and in-line comments

 - Converting source cloud-specific files (E.g., Box Notes to Microsoft Word)